 I mean, it's a lot of speeches.

-You've you it's two years worth of speeches, 20 minutes, 25 minutes.
+It's two years' worth of speeches, 20 minutes, 25 minutes.

 What is she saying to these people?

-That that makes it the reason people want to hear what she says is because most people think that if you're being paid a quarter million dollars to a speech, it must be pretty fascinating what you say.
+That makes it the reason people want to hear what she says is because most people think that if you're being paid a quarter million dollars to do a speech, it must be pretty fascinating what you say.

 And it isn't.

-These are this is the closest thing to no show work that you can get.
+These are, this is the closest thing to no-show work that you can get.

 She has to go.